 My childhood passion for mechanical toys had been transmuted to a delight in machinery for its own sake, and for its meaning to humanity: liberation from drudgery and poverty.Diego Rivera, “My Art, My Life,” 1992

 In Rivera’s extraordinary murals, raw materials from deep inside the earth transform from a primordial state into automobiles.
 People of all races work side by side, using their physical strength to operate fiery blast furnaces and machines whose forms resemble the sculpture of ancient peoples.

 Conveyors curve in, out, and around the compositions like a giant circulatory system.
 The only element missing is the deafening sound.

-I’m told researchers in the field of artificial intelligence are trying to program the experience of boredom into robots, to encourage autonomous learning.
-If they succeed, assembly-line robots may decide their job is boring and find something more exciting to do.
-Sounds like trouble brewing to me.
+Today, more than 600 robots (some with red laser eyes) work alongside their human colleagues at The Rouge.
+Meanwhile, in laboratories around the world, scientists are trying to program the experience of boredom into robots to encourage autonomous learning.
+If they succeed, assembly-line robots may find something more exciting to do.
+What’s coming is unimaginable — for better and for worse.